SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/getting_started/lesson-2.md

     INFO[0002] Creating service app
     ERRO[0002] Failed Creating web : Bad response statusCode [401].
 Status [401 Unauthorized].
 Body: [message=you cannot run a stack with your user: elvis] from [https://rancher.spin.nersc.gov/v2-beta/projects/1a5/scripts/transform]

+### Removing your stack if you get stuck

+If you hit a problem with these examples and cannot figure out how to resolve it easily, the simplest solution is sometimes to simply delete the entire stack and start over.
+You can do that with the `rancher rm --type stack [stack name]` command, like so:

+    nersc$ rancher ps
+    ID      TYPE     NAME                   IMAGE                                                          STATE    SCALE  SYSTEM  ENDPOINTS  DETAIL
+    1s3971  service  elvis-first-stack/app  registry.spin.nersc.gov/elvis/my-first-container-app:latest    healthy  1/1    false
+    1s3972  service  elvis-first-stack/web  registry.spin.nersc.gov/elvis/my-first-container-nginx:latest  healthy  1/1    false

+    nersc$ rancher rm --type stack elvis-first-stack
+    1st1668

+    nersc$ rancher ps
+    ID      TYPE     NAME                   IMAGE                                                          STATE    SCALE  SYSTEM  ENDPOINTS  DETAIL nersc$

+!!!
+Caution
+    **Use caution when running this command**, especially when running it in production, as this command is destructive and cannot be undone.
+For example, removing a stack that contains a database service will remove that database permanently.
+Be sure you have the Docker Compose file available before deleting the stack.

+!!!
+Notice
+    If you forget the `--type stack` flag, Rancher may complain with an error like *'You don't own volume elvis-first-stack'**.
+This error happens occasionally because Rancher is uncertain if you are referring to stack, volume or another thing, due to an internal ordering bug.
+Using the `--type stack` forces Rancher to do the correct thing.

+    rancher rm --type stack elvis-first-stack

 ## Prerequisites for Lesson 2

 Before you review lesson 2, be sure to understand the concepts of [Spin Getting